-For information on the COVID-19 Emergency Student Response Fund, please visit Emergency Funds.
+For information on financial supports during COVID-19, please visit Emergency Funds.

 As of March 30, 2020, all student loan repayment and interest charges will be paused for 6 months.
 During this time, borrowers will still be able to make payments that will be applied directly to their loan balance.
 Learn more.

 To best support the need for physical distancing in response to recent COVID-19 developments, BCIT Student Financial Aid & Awards will be conducting all work by phone or email until further notice.

 For assistance, please contact us by phone or email during our regular business hours:

 8:30am – 4:00pm, Monday to Friday